notstoicc/intro/pages/demos.md

 ---
-title: Demos - Anthony Fu
+title: Photos - Aditya
-display: Demos
+display: Pics
-subtitle: Demonstrations for projects I am working on from Tweets
+subtitle: A mixed art gallery maintained by the Batman (me)
-description: Demonstrations for projects I am working on from Tweets
+description: A mixed art gallery maintained by the Batman (me)
 ---

 <!-- @layout-full-width -->